Who Is Nathan Pritikin?

 Summary: The Pritikin diet is full of whole plant foods that can reduce our risk of heart disease and cancer, as well as increase our longevity.

-Cons of the Pritikin Diet
+Cons Of The Pritikin Diet

-1. Inclusion of Animal Foods
+1. Inclusion Of Cholesterol Laden Foods

 Nathan Pritikin originally designed the Pritikin diet with the goal of reducing his blood cholesterol levels.
 Increased cholesterol intake is highly associated with elevated blood cholesterol levels.
 In other words, when we eat foods that contain cholesterol, more cholesterol tends to settle in our bloodstream (6).